satRdays/knowledgebase/content/index.md

 {{< pages >}}

 Are we missing something?
-Contribute by [creating](//help.github.com/articles/creating-new-files/) or [amending](//help.github.com/articles/editing-files-in-your-repository/) the relevant markdown files in our Github repo](//github.com/satrdays/knowledgebase)
+Contribute by [creating](//help.github.com/articles/creating-new-files/) or [amending](//help.github.com/articles/editing-files-in-your-repository/) the relevant markdown files in our [Github repo](//github.com/satrdays/knowledgebase).
+If you're not comfortable making changes directly or want to discuss it first, raise an [Issue](//github.com/satrdays/knowledgebase/issues).